isomerpages/gb-assist/pages/solutionrepo/solution493.md

 ---
-title: COVID-19 Support Innocom Technologies Laptop Bundle Microsoft 365 Business Standard
+title: SAP Business One 9.3 - Package (2 Starter Users on Cloud)
 permalink: /productivity-solutions-grant/solutionrepo/solution493
 ---

 #### Description

-Innocom Technologies laptop bundle includes a Business Enterprise laptop  with the latest Intel Core i5 processor, Microsoft Office 365 Standard, Microsoft Office Apps and Teams for online meeting, Anti-virus software, 1 year Next Business Day Hardware onsite support and HDD retention.
+The SAP Business One application offers a single, affordable way to manage your entire business - from sales and customer relationships to financials and operations.
+Designed specifically for small businesses, it helps you streamline processes, act on timely information, and accelerate profitable growth.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_INNOCOM_Microsoft_365_Annex_3_CR_wef_7_August_2020' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Integrated_System_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria